LavenderGinger/PetExplorerPWA3/README.md

 Synchronization process and Firebase IDs:
 When the app goes online, it scans IndexedDB for unsynced records.
 If a record’s ID starts with “firebase-”, it updates the corresponding Firebase entry.
 Otherwise, it creates a new Firebase record, gets the generated ID, and updates the local record.
 After syncing, this process runs automatically on reconnect to keep data consistent.

+(For now, pressing the "Save Pet" button will send and store the data to Firebase/IndexedDB, so it can be verified in the console and in Firebase data.
+Pet details will be displayed on the page in future versions of this application).